 - Policies will attract a Stamping Fee of MYR10.

-*** Remember – this is intended as a guide only and not an endorsement of any of the companies mentioned.
+*** Remember – this is intended as a guide and not an endorsement of any of the companies mentioned.
 There may be others which will give you a better product and there are also Takaful products available as well.

 Other companies you might like to look at include: